 We also observe that the ADL-intra-EWC model has the best performance for the promoted forecast period while the ADL-intra-IC model dominates the non-promoted forecast period.
 We therefore combine of the ADL-intra-EWC model and the ADL-intra-IC model based on whether or not the focal product is being promoted.
 The so-called ADL-EWC-IC model thus generates the most accurate forecasts across all the candidate models.
-The ADL-EWC-IC model have superior forecasting performance compared to the ADL-intra model for 21 out of 28 product categories.
+The ADL-EWC-IC model have superior forecasting performances compared to the ADL-intra model for 21 out of 28 product categories.

 We also evaluate the forecasting performance of the ADL-own-EWC model and the ADL-own-IC model.
 The models are especially valuable for manufacturers when competitive promotional information cannot be accessed (Ali and Boylan 2011).
 In our experiment, the ADL-own -EWC model and the ADL-own -IC model both outperforms the ADL-own model across all the product categories.
 Table 9 also shows the percentage reductions of various error measures by these models compared to compared to different benchmarks.
 For example, for the forecast horizon of one to eight weeks head, the ADL-own-EWC model reduces the SMAPE of the ADL-own model by 0.31% and reduces the SMAPE of the Base-lift model by 13.40%.
 The ADL-own-IC model reduces the SMAPE of the ADL-own model by 0.15% and reduces the SMAPE of the Base-lift model by 13.26%.